ra1028/VueFlux/README.md

 ---

 ## License
-VueFlux is released under the MIT License.
+VueFlux and VueFluxReactive is released under the MIT License.

 ---